omarredaa/Word-Wise-Project/README.md

 -------------------------
 1-download Node js from this link ---> https://nodejs.org/en

+2-write --> npm i

-2-open the folder of the project in the terminal by (cd)
+3-open the folder of the project in the terminal by (cd)

-3-Write in cmd ---> npm run dev
+4-Write in cmd ---> npm run dev

-4-open a new terminal and run the server by writing ---> npm run server
+5-open a new terminal and run the server by writing ---> npm run server

 ---------------------------------------------------------------------------------------------------